Things to Do In Cabo San Lucas

 Cabo's restaurant row is on Calle Hidalgo, between the town square and Marina Boulevard, but there are also plenty of fine eateries on the Marina, and along Médano Beach.
 Traditional Mexican cuisine is easy to find - generally speaking, the farther you move from the tourist areas, the better it is - and most restaurants feature fresh local seafood.
 Italian food is also popular locally, and comfort food favorites like pizza, tacos, and burgers are readily available.
 For fine dining, San José surpasses San Lucas with more top chefs and better wine lists.

-Be Sure to Sample: The fresh local seafood, particularly the bluefin tuna.
+Be Sure to Sample: The fresh local seafood.

 Things to See